grindery-io/grindery-embed/README.md

 }
 ```

-### Messages the App expects from the parent window
+The App expects the following message from the parent window:

-#### Initialization
+1. **Initialization**: This message can be sent to the App to provide initial configuration parameters.
+It should be sent after the first "gr_resize" notification to ensure the embedded page is ready to receive messages.

-This message can be send to the App to provide initial configuration parameters.
-This should be sent after the first `gr_resize` notification to ensure the embedded page is ready to receive messages.
+   Example:

 ```json
 {